SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.3/Web_apps_Feature_Release_10.3.11.md

 <!-- MR 10.4.0 - FR 10.3.11 -->
 <!-- Not added to MR 10.4.0 -->

 Up to now, the *Stepper* component was not able to handle asynchronous saving of DOM instance history records.
-In some cases, the DOM instance would advance to the next state before the new history entry was saved.
+While saving, in some cases, it would retrieve the history records of the DOM instance before the latest records had been added.

 #### Dashboards app/Low-Code Apps: Stepper component would apply an incorrect theme color [ID_37263]